shaspitz/arb-bot/README.md

 ## TODOs
- - general cleanup of documentation
  - Once all the below points are completed.. fork this repo into a private one which will contain arb strategies that should not be shared.
 Then can remove some of these TODOs from public repo **ARB-BOT-DELUXE**
  - Port over JS to TS.
- - Verify bot works and can subscribe to on-chain events in sim.
-Along with tests running.
  - Figure out unexpectidely small profits from tests.
 Prob has to do with high gas fees and high slippage in making one large transaction in one DEX.
 Try out buying/selling from multiple DEXs with one flashloan?
 Also try changing hardcoded estimated gas amount.
  - In reference to above, why does sushiswap liquidity pool only have 8 SHIB tokens from the EVM fork we're working off?
 Conversion error somewhere?
 Or do we just need to look at other DEXs and liquidity pools.
- - See ```determineProfitability``` - should we make a reserved depletion threshold to experiment with different fractions?
+ - See ```determineProfitability``` - should we make a reserves depletion threshold to experiment with different fractions?
 Currently hardcoded as 1/2.
  - Make bot.js consider more than just swaps between two hardcoded token addresses.
- - make unit tests for basic functionality of bot.js.
-Try to brainstorm how that module could be portable for different arb strategies.
  - setup deploy script for mainnet deployments, make it easy to deploy to different chains, see https://docs.ethers.io/v5/api/contract/example/#example-erc-20-contract--deploying-a-contract.
 Figure out how to set the hardhat config for AVAX network for example.
- - Watch flash loan masterclasses, see where it can be applied to this proj
+ - Watch flash loan masterclasses, see where it can be applied to this proj.
  - Research new stategies, create modular scripts for each blockchain, implement bot for DEXs on AVAX/FTM/MATIC, etc.
  - Learn about hardhat tasks, see where they'd have use here.
- - Ideally make this super portable for new DEXs
  - Experiment with more complex tests to enable more complex optimization scenarios.